-There is a contraversy about the most important character of an eminent person.
-Some people believe that knowledge is the power and some others are fans of creativity but I do agree that among all characteristics of a successful man, communication skills are the most essential ones and they are the prerequisites and somehow a shortcut to success in the communication era.
+There is a controversy about the most important characteristic of a successful person.
+Some people believe that knowledge is power and some others are fans of creativity, but I believe that among all the characteristics of a successful person, communication skills are the most essential ones and they are the prerequisites of and somehow a shortcut to success in the communication era.

-First of all we live in a modern world with overwhelming sources of information and knowledge.
-In this way, finding information related to any subject and become knowledgeable is in the easest possible way in history, the number of people with sufficient information are increasing, so it is taken for granted that in order to be successful and prominent we have to take the game in to the next level and that is better connections, better team works and better communications with people.
+First of all, we live in a modern world with overwhelming sources of information and knowledge.
+In this way, finding information related to any subject and becoming knowledgeable is in the easiest possible way in history, the number of people with sufficient information is increasing, so it is taken for granted that in order to be successful and prominent, we have to take the game to the next level, and that means having better connections, better team work and better communication with people.

-On the other hand there are thousands of people with great ideas and high creativity, but since they have no connections and lack of communication makes their ideas useless.
-These days in order to become successful in any field we must show, sell or offer our ideas to the others in the society and without communication skills it is impossible.
+On the other hand, there are thousands of people with great ideas and high creativity, but since they have no connections, lack of communication makes their ideas useless.
+These days, in order to become successful in any field, we must show, sell, or offer our ideas to others in society, and without communication skills, it is impossible.
 Unless a person becomes successful by chance or may be after death.

-Some people also assume that these skills are not that crucial and if there is a person with this skill in the groups that is enough.
-For these people I have to say that we need communication and networking skills to find these people and have such groups, so this statement again emphasises the importence of communication or in other words, better communication skills,a better team.
+Some people also assume that these skills are not that crucial and if there is one person with this skill in groups, that is enough.
+For these people, I have to say that we need communication and networking skills to find these people and have such groups, so this statement again emphasizes the importance of communication, or in other words, better communication skills means a better team.

-In conclusion, being successful in the communication era needs enourmous amount of skills but all of those are useless without the most important one which is the communication skill.
+In conclusion, being successful in the communication era needs a wide range of skills but all of those are useless without the most important one, which is communication skills.

 Comments